Heart in situ: want to learn more about it?

 Continue your learning

-To complement what you have learned today, explore further the contents of the mediastinum or begin learning about the surface anatomy of the heart:
+To complement what you have learned today, explore further the structure and surface anatomy of the heart in the study units below.